Adria-F/Cutscene-Manager/README.md

 	}
 }
 ```
-Let's the operations we are doing to manage the entity events:
+Let's see the operations we are doing to manage the entity events:
 ```c++
 float step_speed = DEFAULT_ENTITY_SPEED*dt; //Get the speed that this entity should have during that frame switch ((*it_s)->type)